aaalce/KWS-inference-on-chip/README.md

 ### Model Training:

-Train the deep learning model using the prepared dataset.
+We train the deep learning model using the prepared dataset with Pytorch.
 This involves data preprocessing, model selection, and optimization to ensure high accuracy in keyword detection.

 Implementation in Python with pure tensor:
-Implement the trained model in a Python environment, ensuring it is **free** from external library dependencies.
+Rewrite and implement the trained model in a Python environment, ensuring it is **free** from external library dependencies.
 This makes integration with hardware more straightforward.

 ### Weight Extraction:
 Extract the model weights after the Python implementation.
 These weights are crucial for deploying the model on hardware.